watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/med_md_semibatch.rst

     :width: 800
     :align: center

     Figure 2.
-Salinity and volume in the mixer during different phases.
+Salinity and volume in the mixer during different modes of operation, i.e., processing and discharging/refilling.

 Model inputs
 ------------